-The Guarantee is offered by all banks and building societies that accept instructions to pay Direct Debits.

-- If there are any changes to the amount, date or trequency of you briest best the organisation will notify you (nomany 10 working days) in advance of your account being debited or as otherwise agreed.
-If you request the organisation to collect a payment do the account of the amount of the amount of the amount of the amount will be given to you at the tites of the advanced. - If an error is made in the payment of your Direct Debit, by the organisation or your bank or building society, you are entitled to a full and immediate refund of the amount paid from your bank or building society - If you receive a refund you are not entitled to, you must pay it back - when the organisation asias you to
+- The Guarantee is offered by all banks and building societies that accept instructions to pay Direct Debits - If there are any changes to the amount, dale or frequency of you brest Debit the organisation will notify you (normally 10 working days in advance of your account being debited or as otherwise agreed.
+If you request the organisation to golect a payment confirmation or the amount and date wit be given to you at the time of the request. - If an error is made in the paymen of your Direct Debt, by the organisation or your bank or building society, you are entitled to a full and immediate returnd of the amount paid from your bank or building society. - f you receive a refund you are not rittled to, you must pay it back - at any time by simply contacting your bank or building society.
+Wittlen confirmation may be required.
+Please also notify the organisation.

-You can cancel a Direct Debit

-at any time by simply contacting

-your bank or building society.

-Written confirmation may be

-required.
-Please also notify

-the organisation.